Yelp/dockersh/README.md

 Example configs
 ---------------

-Note the liberal use of the blacklistuserconfig
+A very restricted environment, with only the busybox container, ``/etc/dockersh`` looks like this:

+    [dockersh]
+    imagename = busybox
+    shell = /bin/ash
+    usercwd = /

-Sets up a fairly restricted shell environment, with one admin user being allowed additional privs, set the following ``/etc/dockersh``
+A fairly restricted shell environment, but with homedirectories and one admin user being allowed additional privs, set the following ``/etc/dockersh``

     [dockersh]
     imagename = ubuntu:precise